aurels/geni/README.md

     end

 I've also put [a demo Rails app](https://github.com/aurels/geni-rails-example) online to show the usage of the gem with Rails or Sinatra.

+# Feedback and help

++ This library needs some specs

+Please send [me](http://aurelien.malisart.be) your feedback if you are using the Gem